What does LGBTQ+ stand for?

 The process by which someone discloses their sexual orientation to others.
 This is not a one-time event, but happens many times with many people.
 It should be done by the person themselves, no one should “out” anyone else, as this can violate consent and safety.

 D Low or Down Low:

 This term refers to men who identify as heterosexual, often in relationships with women, who engage in sexual acts with other men.
-It is used almost exclusively by men who are Black.

 Generally refers to men who are emotionally, romantically, or sexually attracted to other men, but may also refer to anyone who is attracted to members of the same sex.